Weslium-I/Roadmap-Projects/Devops/Beginner - SSH Remote Server Setup.md

 - Ran the SSH prompt mentioned above.

 **Sucessfully connected to it and terminated the EC2 instance**
 ___
+### Solution (ext.)
+After researching what could be the error I notieced that I had been using the wrong command to SSH access into the EC2 instance.
+I have not changed into the correct directory or called up the 'text-env.pem' file.

+Thanks to only being able to SSH into the Hyper-V VM to create and copy the key details, I was forced to already be in the correct directory and run ther script.

+___
 ### Side Notes: